Haemulon album: Habitat and biology

 H. album is found at depths between 2 and 60 m in clear, tropical waters around coral reefs, rocky areas, shipwrecks, and beds of sea grass.
 The juveniles prefer to be close to sea grass beds.

 They are typically encountered as pairs or large schools.
 They are nocturnal feeders, their diet consisting mainly of benthic invertebrates such as peanut worms and heart urchins, for which it has been recorded, nosing into the substrate in search.
 They also commonly feed on bivalves, crustaceans, and small fishes.
 The females are able to spawn several times in a season, the spawning seasons being the Spring and Autumn off Jamaica.
 Spawning aggregations have been reported off Belize.

-Systematics

-H. album was first formally described in 1830 by French anatomist Georges Cuvier (1769–1832), with the type locality given as St Thomas, Virgin Islands.
-The specific name album means "white" refers to the mainly white colour.

 Uses

 H. album is a quarry for commercial fisheries in all of the area of its occurrence.
 It is caught using traps, hook-and-line, and gill nets.
 No data on the catch are collected.
 The flesh is sold fresh and is branded as "silver snapper" in some markets.